ishiharaf/mg/CONTRIBUTING.md

 - **Royalty** is as the name suggests, a king, queen, duke, etc. It usually implies a financial relationship, and should be added sparingly.
 People who are known for being musicians and are also nobles/royalty should not be in this category.
 The color is `roy`.
 - **Regular** people is anyone who does not fit the categories above.
 The color is `reg`.

 ### Group

 Add an occupation separated by comma.
-It's the same as the `alt` field.
+The same rules for the `alt` field applies here.

 ### Sources